-- Supplies: Make sure you have all the supplies you’ll need.
+- Make sure you have all the supplies you’ll need.
 All of these items need to be in travel-friendly packs.
 Laundry baskets, I like these collapsible ones.
 They come in handy for this use!
 They are easy to store stuff in and easy to grab and go if need be.

 When a category 1 came through here last time, I couldn’t get my son’s medicine for over a month!!!

 - Go to the store and the gas station.
 Grab necessities like water and food.
-Fill up your gas tank on your way back from the store, don’t forget to get some gas for your chainsaws, generators and other aftermath/clean up tools!
-If this storm is serious the sooner you do this the better.
-Believe me!
-Those lines get long, quick!!!
+While your out, fill up your gas tank on your way back from the store, don’t forget to get some gas for your chainsaws, generators and other aftermaths/clean up tools!
+Additionally, it’s important to get gas as soon as you can.
+The line at the gas station undoubtedly gets long real quick!

-- Charge your devices!
-Charge your cell phones, tablets, laptops and any other devices you might want to use when the power’s out.
+- Charge your cell phones, tablets, laptops, and any other devices you might want to use when the power’s out.
 Think about buying a small power cell in the near future for next time!